LeonLonsdale/learning-notes/security.md

 Some parts of a rendered webpage may be conditional on whether or not the user is logged in.
 We can use a similar middleware to the one above to provide some information to the template.

+This middleware does a few things:

+- Move on to the next middleware if
+  - There is no cookie called JWT
+  - The JWT verification is invalid
+  - The user does not exist
+  - The user password changed since the token was issued

+By moving on to the next middleware, the user is not passed into locals, so is unavailable to views.

+It will also move onto next if the token is malformed which wil be the case immediately after the user logs out (see [User Account Web](./user-account-web.md)).

 ```js
 exports.isLoggedIn = async (req, res, next) => {
   if (req.cookies.jwt) {